Hidden danger in Life-Saving neck incisions revealed by ultrasound study

 Summary

 This study looked at 50 healthy adults to find out where major blood vessels lie in the neck, specifically in the area where doctors might need to make an emergency cut to help someone breathe.
-Using ultrasound, researchers measured how deep and wide these vessels are and how far they are from the midline.
-The goal is to help anesthesiologists avoid accidentally cutting a blood vessel during a rare but life-saving emergency procedure.
+Using ultrasound, researchers measured how often these vessels appear and how deep they are.
+The goal is to help doctors avoid accidentally cutting a blood vessel during this rare but life-saving procedure.

 Get updates